Skip to main content

 Public Relations

-Dr. Yan Qu studies public relations and strategic communication broadly through a social network perspective.
-Primarily, his research focuses on using and advancing an egocentric network approach in examining relationship management and public engagement, among other public relations topics.
-His secondary research program concerns corporate social responsibility/corporate social advocacy in an international, cross-cultural context.
-Dr. Qu is the winner of 2022 ICA James E. Grunig and Larissa A. Grunig Outstanding Dissertation Award and multiple top paper awards at AEJMC and IPRRC.
-His research has appeared in a variety of peer-reviewed journals such as Journal of Public Relations Research, Public Relations Review, and International Journal of Strategic Communication.
-Prior to his current role, Dr. Qu was working as a postdoctoral associate at the University of Minnesota, Twin Cities.
+Dr. Qu is the recipient of the 2022 ICA James E. Grunig and Larissa A. Grunig Outstanding Dissertation Award, as well as multiple top paper awards from AEJMC and IPRRC.
+His research has appeared in peer-reviewed journals such as Journalism & Mass Communication Quarterly, Journal of Public Relations Research, Public Relations Review, and Health Communication, among others.
+Prior to his current role, Dr. Qu worked as a postdoctoral associate at the University of Minnesota, Twin Cities.

 Publications